larson-group/clubb_release/doc/clubb_coding_standards.md

+# Standards and Coding Practices for CLUBB

+## Larson Group UW-Milwaukee

 The following rules apply only to the parts of CLUBB that we have written.
 We try not to modify code from external contributors such as BUGSrad, Numerical Recipes, and so forth, because such external code is